Export ASE using USMExport (idtech)

-The following tutorial was written using Blender 2.45 so certain features and options may have since changed and or been removed or improved.
+The following tutorial was written using USMExport as written for Blender 2.45 so certain features and options may have since changed and or been removed or improved.
+To export ASE using newer versions of Blender and scripts click here.

 QuakeEdit essentially has two ways of loading models in to maps as they're being built.
 One is to 'load' an asset using the editors default model viewer.
 The other is to place a func_static into the level, loading the asset 'on' to the entity; QuakeEdit no longer loads models using the misc_model entity.
 These actions will be covered in more detail below, but suffice to say now, using either/or has the same end result; a model in the map.